soumyadeep-ux/gsc-mcp-server/README.md

 - "Show me queries with more than 1000 impressions but CTR below 2%"
 - "What keywords are driving traffic to my /blog page?"
 - "Compare my search performance for the last 7 days vs the previous 7 days"
+- "Is https://example.com/pricing indexed by Google?"
+- "Check the indexing status of my homepage"
+- "List all sitemaps submitted to my site"
+- "Submit https://example.com/sitemap.xml to Search Console"

 ## Configuration